gabrielgellner/DiffEQ/design_plan/calling_structure.md

 memory in the function itself.
 So this is really an issue of documentation so that the user does not pass in a `ODESystem` to a parallel call and not realize that this will share memory.

+### ODESystem vs Model
+One issue in the current implementation is that I have coupled the solver memory with the problem specification.
+I might want to think about adding a model type as well and then have the system have the model as one of its parameters.